yahoo/panoptes_documentation/docs/panoptes-reference/plugin-overview.md

 ---
-id: plugins
+id: plugin-overview
-title: Plugins
+title: Plugin Overview
-sidebar_label: Plugins
+sidebar_label: Plugin Overview
 ---

 Plugins in Panoptes are the key to it's extensibility.
 In a nutshell, plugins are Python classes which implement